-In the times that I’ve tried to jump into something for my business and then jump into something outside of my business I find it really difficult to make the switch seamlessly.
-However, having my business stuff on one laptop and my work stuff on a different laptop allows me to create that separation which allows me to get work done both for my business and my job both efficiently and effectively.
+In the times that I’ve tried to jump into something for my business and then into something outside of it, I find it really difficult to make the switch seamlessly.
+However, having my business stuff on one laptop and my work stuff on a different laptop allows me to create that separation.
+As a result, I was able to work productively and efficiently on both my business and my professional obligations.

-Set up systems
+Setting up and implementing systems

 Sometimes when I’m going on a trip, I end up working on the flight because I want to finish up all the work so that I can truly enjoy my vacation which usually means paying for the wifi.
-These are the temporary sacrifices that you need to make that will no longer be an issue once your grow and scale your team and run your business.
-However, if you think that by quitting your 9-5 you’ll have more time for your business, you are going to sorely mistaken.
-Manage the time that you have now to manage your business even if it’s a little bit so that when you have more time you can do more a lot more efficiently.
+These are the temporary sacrifices that you need to make that will no longer be an issue once you grow and scale your team and run your business.
+Do not make the mistake of quitting your 9 to 5 job only to have more time for your business.
+Manage the time that you have now to manage your business even if it’s a little bit so that when you have more time, you can do a lot more efficiently.

 What are some tips that you use to run your business and work full-time?
 Be sure to DM me on Instagram or Twitter so that we can chat more!